webdriverio-boneyard/webdrivercss/README.md

 * **ignore** `String`<br>
   can be used to ignore color differences or differences caused by antialising artifacts in the screenshot comparison

+* **onScreenWidthChange** `function`<br>
+  can be used to make changes to the page after the screen width has been changed.
+The webdriverio instance is passed to the function.

 The following paragraphs will give you a more detailed insight how to use these options properly.